dihedron/ansible-galaxy-crawler/README.md

 ## Build

-Requires Go 1.21+; it can be build by running `make` in the project's root directory.
+Requires Go 1.21+; it can be built by running `make` in the project's root directory.

 ## Usage